Artwork

 • Floating Feather

-The bronze sculpture titled “Floating Feather,” was crafted with inspiration from the client’s fondness for birds, the sense of place of the surrounding natural beauty, as well as the weightless nature of a feather’s physical structure.
-To achieve the desired effect, I sculpted five feathers that appear to be suspended in mid-air, creating a stop-motion […]
+The bronze sculpture titled “Floating Feather,” was crafted with inspiration from a birds feather its weightless nature and physical structure.
+To achieve the desired effect, I sculpted five feathers that appear to be suspended in mid-air, creating a stop-motion sequence that captures the moment of descent before settling on the water’s surface.
+To enhance the […]

 • Curated for Conservation